divyam02/movie-oracle/README.md

 3. `determine_k.py`: Used for computing the optimal K value.
 4. `imdb2mongodb_scraper.py`: Used for building MongoDB database on `mlab`.
 5. `get_opt_matrices.py`: Used to compute `optimized_item_matrix` and `optimized_item_bias`.

+## Dependencies
+1. `Python 3.7`: Heroku uses the latest version of python.
+2. `pymongo`: To communicate with `mlab` and handle all requests
+3. `beautifulsoup4`: To use for web scraping
+4. `flask`: Front-end and back-end related interfaces.
+5. `numpy`: To process matrix and vector operations

 ## Sources
 ### Matrix Factorization